IKHazarika/xamoyik/README.md

 # About the folder structure

+If cloned to run on PC, requires the creation of a .venv.
+Not included here for security.

 The python script also expects two files called user-password.cfg that includes login details for the bot, and user-config.py that specifies the Wikimedia family, language and main account details.

 They have NOT been included here for security.